Quantum simulation of molecules in solution: PCM-VQE

+Furthermore, we have used the adaptive method proposed in Ref.~\cite{delgado2021variational} to select the excitation operations that are important to compute the ground state of the solvated molecules.
+In addition, to check the reliability of the method to different implementations of VQE, we also explored a more system-agnostic ansatz, the unitary coupled-cluster ansatz truncated at the level of single and double excitations (UCCSD) \cite{peruzzo2014variational} (see SI).

+On the other hand, evaluating the cost function defined in Eq.~\eqref{eq:gpcm} for given set of the variational parameters $\bar{\theta}$ requires to compute the one- and two-electron orbital reduce density matrices $d_{pq}(\bar{\theta})$ and $D_{pqrs}(\bar{\theta})$, respectively.
+To that aim, we use the Jordan-Wigner transformation~\cite{seeley2012bravyi} to map the fermionic operator $\hat{E}_{pq}$ into the Pauli basis, and compute their expectation values in the trial state prepared by the quantum circuit.
+Thus, we proceed to minimize the cost function to obtain the free energy of the solvated molecules.
+The optimization of the circuit parameters in the absence of noise was performed using an adaptive gradient descent algorithm while a gradient-free optimizer~\cite{ostaszewski2021structure} was used in the case of noisy simulations.

+In addition, we investigated the capability of the present PCM-VQE implementation to estimate solvent effects in a system in the presence of a high degree of static correlation such as the double dissociation bonding profile of water.
+For the latter calculations we have used the same variational ansatz exploited for the single point calculations at the equilibrium geometry.

-The results concerning the implementation on a simulated noisy quantum hardware are obtained retrieving a noise model for the IBM Q Mumbai quantum processor from the Qiskit library\cite{Qiskit}.
-It includes one- and two-qubits gate error probabilities, pulse duration for the basis gates, readout errors and thermal relaxation effects tuned upon experimental parameters $T_1$ and $T_2$.
-Each circuit has been repeated 8192 times to build relevant statistics, we set the number of shots per circuit equal to the maximum allowed on the actual quantum device.
+The results concerning the implementation on a simulated noisy quantum hardware are obtained by using a noise model for the IBM Q Mumbai quantum processor as implemented in the Qiskit library\cite{Qiskit}.
+It includes one- and two-qubits gate error probabilities, pulse duration for the basis gates, readout errors and thermal relaxation effects tuned upon the experimental parameters.
+Each circuit has been repeated 8192 times to build relevant statistics, we set the number of shots per circuit to match the maximum number allowed on the actual quantum device.
+In the SI (Sec.
+"Measurement budget allocation and statistical errors") we provide a theoretical discussion on the error due to a finite sampling of the expectation value.
+Here we summarize from a practical point of view.
+The error bars reported in the results' section have been obtained assuming the standard deviation on the expectation value of each Pauli string equal to 1, which is an upper bound for this quantity.
+Subsequently the error on each Pauli string is obtained dividing by the square root of the number of shots executed (8192 in our case), since their expectation value is obtained by independent measures.
+The final error bars on (free) energies are then given by standard error propagation applied to the Hamiltonian mapped on the Pauli strings.